ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 initially issued.

 At a high level, Privacy Pass is composed of two protocols: issuance and redemption.

-Issuance is a protocol between a Client and two functions:
-Attester and Issuer.
-The Attester and Issuer can be functions operated by the same protocol participant, but can also be implemented separately.
+The issuance protocol runs between a Client and two network functions in the Privacy Pass architecture: Attestation and Issuance.
+These two network functions can be implemented by the same protocol participant, but can also be implemented separately.
 The Issuer is responsible for issuing tokens in response to requests from Clients.
 The Attester is responsible for attesting properties about the Client for which